Indezine Logo

 OS: Microsoft Windows XP and higher

 You have a secret slide with useful information that you do not want to delete.
 But you don’t want to show it to your audience inadvertently!
 What do you do?
-The solution is easy: you just hide the slide.
+The solution is easy: you can hide the slide.
 Hidden slides don’t show up in Slide Show view, but they are still available to edit and to possibly unhide when you are ready to show that slide to the world.

 1. Open your presentation that contains slides you want to hide.
 To make the hiding process easier, view the slides in Slide Sorter view, as shown in Figure 1, below.